erroronline1/qualitymanagement/timetables/readme.md

 all this might not satisfy all security concerns but is considered reasonable.

 adjustments within the trust center might be necessary.

+there might be errors on opening multiple timetables at once, most notably with excel 2010. i still haven't learned why. all tests succeeded being used solo.